 Published by Grove Press / Vintage, 2014, 320 pages.
 A hawk stares out from the cover of this book: it is hard to turn away from the fierce intensity of its gaze.
 And intense, too, is how I would describe this book, which is about grief, trauma and the relationship between humans and goshawks.
 When …

-The Riches of Al-Fahim’s Biography
+The Riches of Al-Fahim’s Autobiography

 From Rags to Riches—A Story of Abu Dhabi: Mohammed Al-FahimPublished by CreateSpace Independent Publishing, 1995, 192 pages.
-Review by Lesley O’DowdMohammed Al-Fahim’s biography, From Rags to Riches was first published in 1995.
+Review by Lesley O’DowdMohammed Al-Fahim’s autobiography, From Rags to Riches was first published in 1995.
 By the time he wrote this illuminating story, Al-Fahim was an eminent, highly respected Emirati businessman in Abu Dhabi and Dubai.
 As he …

 Adiós muchachos: Una memoria de la revolución sandinista—Sergio Ramírez